datagrok/opinions/DESIGN.md

 ## Toward a solution

-Let's create a system that can collect opinions about things.
+Let's create a system that can collect opinions about things while solving those problems.

 Opinions like: